Pivot Table Conditional Formatting Based on Another Column (8 Easy Ways)

 Pivot Table-Pivot Table Conditional Formatting Based on Another Column

 We consider two approaches; based on a cell existing in any column and based on entirely a column to apply conditional formatting to a Pivot Table.
 Excel’s conditional formatting in-built features do the job based on Cell formatting.
-But we need to insert formulas to conditional format a Pivot Table based on an entire column.
+But we need to insert formulas to conditionally format a Pivot Table based on an entire column.

 Method 1: Based on Single Cell